FabianSchuetze/EconPDEs.jl/README.md

 Pkg.clone("https://github.com/matthieugomez/EconPDEs.jl")
 ```

 This package proposes a new, fast, and robust algorithm to solve PDEs associated with economic models.
+I discuss in details this algorithm [here](https://github.com/matthieugomez/EconPDEs.jl/blob/master/src/details.pdf)

 # Solving  PDEs
-The function `pde_solve` allows to solve PDEs.
-It (i) creates the finite difference scheme (taking care of upwinding derivatives) (ii) solve it using a non linear solver especially written for finite difference schemes.
-I discuss in details the algorithm and its properties [here](https://github.com/matthieugomez/EconPDEs.jl/blob/master/src/details.pdf)

 To `solve` a PDE, the user needs to define a type and three functions.
 I go through these definitions for the PDE associated to the Campbell Cochrane (1999) model.
 1. A type that stores the parameters of the PDEs.
 For the case of Campbell Cochrane (1999),
 	```julia